 These instructions are for those customers who wish to evaluate the Solace PubSub+ Monitor for purchase.
 These are the minimum steps required to gather monitoring data and get the Monitor up and running.
-Default settings are used and Apache Tomcat which is delivered with the Monitor.
+Default settings are used and Apache Tomcat, which is delivered with the Monitor, is preconfigured as the default application server